mappingtools/osu-collaboration-bot/README.md

 Generates a random difficulty name.

 **Arguments:**
-- `wordcount` (int, optional): The number of words to use in the sentence.
+- `wordCount` (int, optional): The number of words to use in the sentence.
 Must be between 1 and 200.
 Defaults to `-1`.

 ### blixys `/blixys`

 Generates some inspiration.

 **Arguments:**
-- `wordcount` (int, optional): The number of words to use in the sentence.
+- `wordCount` (int, optional): The number of words to use in the sentence.
 Must be between 1 and 200.
 Defaults to `-1`.

 ## Guild Module `/guild`